FurkanAtass/Scalable-ML-Inference-Eks/README.md

 # TODO
+remove the single nat gateway which may prevent the pods that has pending state make prometheus ui reachable from outside the kubectl port-forward

 add auth to endpoint
-remove the single nat gateway which may prevent the pods that has pending state maybe deploy the cluster to aws ecr make prometheus ui reachable from outside the kubectl port-forward make load tests more
+maybe deploy the cluster to aws ecr make load tests more node scaling test